China urges "inclusive" political transition in Libya

 "There are reasons to remain cautious, or at least not too optimistic, about the country's future as no one has any illusions about a quick and easy solution to the tremendous difficulties lying ahead."

-The news agency said people should remember Iraq, which "descended into bloody factionalism" after the Iraqi people rejoiced at the death of their former leader Saddam Hussein.
+The commentary said people should remember Iraq, which "descended into bloody factionalism" after the Iraqi people rejoiced at the death of their former leader Saddam Hussein.

-"The hard fact is that the interim government has to manage the high expectations of the Libyan people and face tremendous tasks such as an underlying power struggle," it said.
+"The hard fact is that the interim government has to manage the high expectations of the Libyan people and face tremendous tasks such as an underlying power struggle," said the commentary.

-"What's also fuelling the uncertainty about Libya's future is the involvement of foreign powers, which may seek to have a hand in the post-Gaddafi era for their own benefit."
+"What's also fueling the uncertainty about Libya's future is the involvement of foreign powers, which may seek to have a hand in the post-Gaddafi era for their own benefit."

-China recognised the NTC as Libya's "ruling authority" last month, saying the umbrella organisation of former dissidents and rebel factions opposed to Gaddafi's rule had vowed to respect Beijing's economic interests.
+China recognized Libya's National Transitional Council as Libya's "ruling authority" last month, saying the umbrella of rebel groups against Gaddafi's rule had vowed to respect Beijing's economic interests.

-Libya's interim council has promised rewards for those who took a leading role in backing the revolt against Gaddafi, raising concern that China could be at a disadvantage in the important energy sector.
+Libya's interim council has promised rewards for those who took a leading role in backing the revolt against Gaddafi, raising concern that China could be disadvantaged in the key energy sector.

 China did not use its U.N.
-Security Council veto power in March to block a resolution that authorised the NATO bombing campaign against Gaddafi's forces, but it condemned the subsequent expansion of strikes and repeatedly urged compromise between his Gaddafi's government and its opponents.
+Security Council veto power in March to block a resolution that authorized the NATO bombing campaign against Gaddafi's forces, but it condemned the expanding strikes and repeatedly urged compromise between his government and the rebels.

 China is the world's second-biggest oil consumer and last year obtained 3 percent of its imported crude from Libya.